UniversalDependencies/UD_Indonesian-PUD/README.md

 * Ika Alfina, Daniel Zeman, Arawinda Dinakaramani, Indra Budi, and Heru Suhartanto. ["**Selecting the UD v2 Morphological Features for Indonesian Dependency Treebank**"](https://ieeexplore.ieee.org/document/9310513).
 In Proceedings of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020.
 * Ika Alfina, Arawinda Dinakaramani, Mohamad Ivan Fanany, and Heru Suhartanto. ["**A Gold Standard Dependency Treebank for Indonesian**"](https://waseda.repo.nii.ac.jp/?action=repository_action_common_download&item_id=48059&item_no=1&attribute_id=101&file_no=1).
 In Proceedings of 33rd Pacific Asia Conference on Language, Information and Computation (PACLIC) 2019 in Hakodate, Japan, 13-15 September 2019.
+* Daniel Zeman et al. (2018).
+CoNLL 2018 Shared Task : Multilingual Parsing from Raw Text to Universal Dependencies.
+In Proceedings of the CoNLL 2018 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies.
 * Ryan McDonald, Joakim Nivre, Yvonne Quirmbach-Brundage, Yoav Goldberg, Dipanjan Das, Kuzman Ganchev, Keith Hall, Slav Petrov, Hao Zhang, Oscar Tackstrom, Claudia Bedini, Nuria Bertomeu Castello and Jungmee Lee. "**Universal Dependency Annotation for Multilingual Parsing**".
 In Proceedings of ACL 2013.

 # Changelog

 * 2021-11-15 v2.9
-  * added features: Definite (values: Def, Ind) and Polite (values: Form, Infm)
+  * Added features: Definite (values: Def, Ind) and Polite (values: Form, Infm)
-  * removed feature Poss (value: Yes)
+  * Removed feature Poss (value: Yes)
-  * changed the annotation for 'di mana' (where), 'yang' (which), 'apa/apakah' (what, wheter, adverb in yes-no questions)
+  * Changed the annotation for 'di mana' (where), 'yang' (which), 'apa/apakah' (what, whether, adverb in yes-no questions)
-  * changed the annotation for transition words (become ADV)
+  * Changed the annotation for transition words (become ADV)
 * 2021-05-15 v2.8
-  * fixed some udapi bugs
+  * Fixed udapi bugs (multi-subj, multi-obj, and so on)
 * 2020-11-15 v2.7
   * Manual revision conducted by Alfina et al. (2019) and Alfina et al. (2020).
-Major revision on word segmentation, POS tagging, morphological features, and syntactic annotation.
+Major revision on word segmentation, lemmatization, POS tagging, morphological features, and syntactic annotation.
 * 2018-07-01 v2.2
   * First official release after it was used as a surprise dataset in the CoNLL 2018 shared task.